Trump counter-programs Democrats’ debate with his own rally

 While Democratic voters try to decide who is their best candidate to take on Trump, the president has been contending with the House vote to impeach him.
-After weeks of delay, the House will vote Wednesday to send its articles of impeachment to the Senate, kicking off what will be only the third impeachment trial in the nation’s history.
+After weeks of delay, the House will vote Wednesday to send its articles of impeachment to the Senate.

 Republicans hold the majority in the Senate and there is nowhere near the 67 votes needed for Trump’s removal.